nlasted/fetch/README.md

 # fetch
-Simple fetching software, requires python 3 and nerdfonts
+Simple and minimalistic fetching software, requires python 3 and nerdfonts